Company setup

 Most of it, but not all.
 The residency steps require physical presence in the UAE — entry on the entry permit, the medical, the biometric capture, and Emirates ID issuance.
 Banks also commonly require an in-person signing meeting from the primary signatory, which is normally scheduled to follow the Emirates ID issuance in the same in-country window.

-We’d prefer you didn’t.
-The freezone choice usually shifts after the banking-first diagnostic, sometimes from a freezone the founder arrived favouring to one that will produce a cleaner bank outcome.
+We'd prefer you didn't.
+The free zone choice usually shifts after the diagnostic, once we've spoken to the bank, sometimes from a free zone the owner arrived favouring to one that will produce a cleaner bank outcome.
 Pre-deciding narrows the design options unnecessarily.

 What slows setups down most often?

-UK Statutory Residence Test ambiguity on the UK side, substance gaps that don’t translate into documentation the bank wants, source-of-funds clarification requested late, and activity-description mismatches at the licence stage.
-All four are recoverable; all four are avoidable.
+UK Statutory Residence Test ambiguity on the UK side, substance gaps that don't translate into documentation the bank wants, source-of-funds clarification requested late, and activity-description mismatches at the licence stage.
+All four are avoidable, and recoverable if they do come up.
 The diagnostic before agreement is where they get caught.

 When does the corporate-tax registration happen?